Pasek108/UR-LoldleSolver/README.md

 ----------------------------------

 ### Features
-- Generating champion data for fluent editor ontology
+- Generating champion data for the Fluent Editor ontology
-- Generating full knowledge base from champion data
+- Generating the full knowledge base from champion data
-- Adding guessed champions data and marking it
+- Adding guessed champion data and marking it
-- Generating SPARQL queries to find best solution
+- Generating SPARQL queries to find the best solution

 <br>